Carleslc/Readteractive/tutorial/10_options/10_options.md

-Each chapter can link to a many different chapters using the following syntax:
+Each chapter can link to many different chapters using the following syntax:

 ![Option syntax](https://i.imgur.com/uoOfXFT.png)